 - Share the RSS feed to podcast subscription services and platforms like; Apple podcasts, Google Podcasts, Stitcher, etc.

 - Track your audience with analytics

 Podcast Directories: What are they?

-Podcast directories play a huge role in the grand scheme of things.
-Their job is to make it easy for people to find your podcast shows.
 When a listener searches Google for a podcast show to listen to, they usually end up in a directory like Google podcast, Spotify, Apple podcasts, etc. Those who have Spotify music, most likely find podcasts on Spotify as it is a giant podcast directory.

 Therefore, you want your podcast, in all directories so that you can have the best opportunity for listeners to find your podcast.